teacher-aj/HeschelCS/topic_03_Python_Containers/README.md

 <img width=800px src=img/phd113007s1.gif />
 </center>

-Complete the `lab.py` file and submit your doctests to sakai.
+Complete the `listlab.py` file and submit your file to schoology.